-We came face to face with creepy crawlies, dragons and roaring dinosaurs at the Hunter Valley Gardens yesterday!
+We came face to face with creepy crawlies, dragons and roaring dinosaurs at the Hunter Valley Gardens!
 There was a towering tarantula with rotating eyeballs, a teeth-gnashing velociraptor, winged dragons preparing for flight, and an eight-metre-long T-rex that roared on our approach.

-The 14 animatronic dinosaurs, creepy crawlies and fantastical dragons are part of the Mega Creatures Spring School Holiday display.
-They’re only around until October 14, so you’ve got to get there quick to see them.
+The 14 animatronic dinosaurs, creepy crawlies and fantastical dragons are part of the Mega Creatures Autumn School Holiday display.
+They’re only around until April 28, so you’ve got to get there quick to see them.

 We love visiting the Hunter Valley Garden’s school holiday exhibits – from their winter Snow festival to their Christmas lights display – but most of the time we’re so busy enjoying their festivals that we don’t have a lot of time to enjoy the gardens themselves.
 The Mega Creatures exhibit, though, offered us the perfect opportunity to wander the Gardens, as the creatures are scattered throughout the grounds.

-There are eight kilometres of walking paths winding through 14 hectares of gardens, and right now the Gardens are, arguably, at their very best.
-The azaleas, Charles De-Gaulle roses and trumpet flowers are in full bloom and the scent of port-wine magnolia is dizzyingly delicious.
+There are eight kilometres of walking paths winding through 14 hectares of gardens.
 It’s so beautiful and so relaxing – yep, even with the kids!
 You can easily spend an entire day here just soaking up the sunshine.

 Upon entry, all children are given a map of the Gardens and a list of the creatures they need to spot.
 If you have a child who loves a scavenger hunt (as we do), they’ll absolutely love exploring the gardens, searching out creatures and diligently ticking each animal off the list as they’re sighted.